kristinallarsen/cloud-ear/_posts/2025-06-30-iiif-allmaps-leaflet.md

 ---
-title: "IIIF Allmaps Leaflet Experiment"
+title: "Using a IIIF Allmaps layer in Leaflet"
 date: 2025-06-30T18:00
 categories:
   - Blog